juiproject/jui-stack/docs/topic_remoting.md

 1. If the exception is of type `ProcessorException` then its errors are extracted and stored (as above).
 2. If the exception is of type `ValidationException` this its messages (see `IValidator.Message`) are extracted and stores are errors of type `ErrorType.VALIDATION`.
 3. If an exception handler is registered against the setter (see below) then the exception is passed through to the for it to generate suitable `IValidator.Message`'s which are then translated to errors of type `ErrorType.VALIDATION`.
-4. Any uncaught exception is stored as a `ErrorType.VALIDATION` with a message indicating an uncaught exception (really, you need to map these).
+4. Any uncaught exception is stored as a `ErrorType.VALIDATION` with a message indicating an uncaught exception (really, you need to map these). *However, the associated message is processed by `String translateUnexpectedError(Exception e)` which can be overidden; either to provide a more friendly message but also provides a hook to log the message.*

 Note that where paths are not directly specified they will be drawn from the value set on the setter by `path(String)`.